June 12-13, 2024 | Columbus, Ohio

 A. Current State of Used Farm Equipment Market and Effects on Insurance Industry

-Join us for an insightful exploration of the historical cycles of used equipment and their relevance to today's dynamic market.
+Join us for an insightful exploration of the historical cycles of used farm equipment and their relevance to today's dynamic market.
 Throughout the session, we will analyze the prevailing factors shaping the current equipment cycle, offering valuable insights into market dynamics and trends.
 From supply and demand fluctuations to technological advancements, we'll examine the key drivers influencing the value of used equipment in today's landscape.

 This session will also discuss the direct implications of current equipment values on the insurance industry.
 By understanding how market conditions impact risk assessment and asset valuation, participants will gain valuable perspectives to inform their strategies and decisions.

-Speaker Name: Steve Asmus
+Steve Asmus

-Speaker Title: Salvage Buyer
+Salvage Buyer

-Speaker Company: All States Ag Parts
+All States Ag Parts

 9:45 AM - 10:45 AM